Afghanistan: a continuing tragedy

 The UN and the crisis in Sudan

-The UN and the crisis in Gaza: What you need to know
+The UN and the crisis in the Middle East: What you need to know

 The UN and the war in Ukraine: key information